Structural Damage: Persistent nicks, cracks, and fractures in the bullet teeth.

-32% of denture wearers report structural damage to their acrylic-based bullet teeth within two years of use, according to a 2023 oral rehabilitation study (Pellenc et al.).
-Fractures most frequently occur along stress points during normal chewing—particularly when processing fibrous meats or crusty breads.
+According to a 2023 study on prosthodontics (Pellenc et al.), 32% of denture wearers reported structural damage to their acrylic-resin-based "bullet teeth" within two years of use.
+Fractures most frequently occur at stress points during normal chewing—particularly when processing fibrous meats or crusty breads.

 Why Structural Integrity Declines Over Time

-Repeated mechanical stress weakens traditional bullet teeth through micro-crack propagation, while thermal cycling from hot/cold foods accelerates material fatigue.
-A 2024 denture materials analysis found acrylic polymers lose 18% of their flexural strength annually under typical chewing forces (250–300 PSI).
+Repetitive mechanical stress weakens the strength of traditional bullet-shaped dentures through the propagation of micro-cracks, while thermal cycling caused by hot and cold foods accelerates material fatigue.
+A 2024 analysis of denture materials found that, under typical chewing forces (250–300 PSI), acrylic polymers lose 18% of their flexural strength annually.

-When Repair Is No Longer a Viable Option
+When Repairs Are No Longer a Viable Option

-The Link Between Poor Fit and Reduced Chewing Efficiency
+The Link Between Ill-Fitting Dentures and Reduced Chewing Efficiency

 How Worn Bullet Teeth Lead to Slurred Speech or Whistling